9 sustainable food projects for your university

 (3) Lobby the caterer or university

 Often the food offered at universities is outsourced.
-As a university of a certain size, you will have to apply European tendering rules.
+As a university of a certain size, you will have to apply the tendering rules of your country or region.
+In the European Union those are the EU rules.
 That means that a public call is put out where different companies can apply to become the caterer for the university.
 The university then has to hire the company that does best on paper.

 You get two chances to have an impact: